Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 ### 3.3 Recommendations
 This is based on numerous practical recommendation rounds at various clients.

-There will inevitably be a few recommendations; ideally three, ranked by importance.
+There will inevitably be a few recommendations.
+Ideally three, ranked by importance.
 The three can then have sub-points.

 Recommendations should include timing.
 What is important now?
 In next year's cycle of improvements?
 In the unknown future?
 What looks important here and now often fades in importance in a few weeks or months.
 Therefore, patience is required to avoid unnecessary work.